manwar/theweeklychallenge/content/blog/docker-compose.md

 ## Conclusion
 ***

-Isn't it a lot simple and easy to manage?
+Isn't it much simpler and easier to manage?

 This is just the `tip of the iceberg` when it comes to `docker compose`.